IWhoI/SubnauticaVREnhancements/README.md

 - Removed the automatic recentering of the VR position when cinematics/animations are skipped.
 - Made changes to the body positions to keep the the player's head matched to the body under all conditions.
 If I have the time I will be adding more improvements in later versions.

-## INSTALLATION:

-1. Download and install QMods.
-Set the correct location of your Subnautica installation in the QMods installer and when the installation is complete you should have a folder called QMods inside your Subnautica game folder.
-2. Extract the VREnhancements folder from this zip file into the QMods folder in your Subnautica installation folder.
-When done correctly you should have the files mod.json and VREnhancements.dll in a folder called VREnhancements inside the QMods folder.
-An example path would be "D:\Games\Subnautica\QMods\VREnhancements"
-3. Run the game in VR mode and check if the mod was successfully installed.
-The bottom of the General tab in options should now have an option to enable VR animations and a slider for adjusting the walk speed.
-These options only show up if the game is in VR mode.

-Note: You may need to reinstall QMods each time the game is updated to re-enable all installed mods.

-## REMOVAL:
-To remove only the VR Enhancements mod, delete the VR Enhancements folder from your QMods folder.
-To remove QMods just uninstall it from control panel.